JackDaedalus/Dissertation/README.md

  - The input of the mean metric score is also located here (XAI_StatTest2_RowLables_v1.xlsx).

-During runtime additional output files to verify XAO methods will be produced.
+During runtime additional output files to verify XAI methods will be produced.

 ### Statistical Analysis